 It is not necessary to raise the lid on the meter box to read the meter as the meters are read electronically through a device called a "Transponder” located on the top of the meter.
 Readings are then transmitted to the computer in the meter reading truck.
 The meter is read manually if the computer is unable to read the meter due to a tamper code or malfunction and generates a missed read error message.

-If you would like to have your meter read again or its devices checked, contact the Utility Customer Service office at 817-427-6200.
+If you would like to have your meter read again or its devices checked, contact the Water Department at 817-427-6200.

 Taste and odor problems can be caused by the compound 2-Methylisoborneol (MIB, a bitter-musty tasting taste and odor compound coming from algae) in Trinity River Authority’s raw water supply.
 Although it is unpleasant, MIB doe not affect the safety of the finished tap water and is not a public health threat.